lubojr/naucse.python.cz/lessons/git-en/basics/index.md

 ```

 ## Diagram
-The diagram below visualizes what each command demonstrated thus far does exactly,
+These two diagrams below visualize what each command demonstrated thus far does exactly,
-and how the changes move from “not staged” to “commited”.
+and how the changes move from “not staged” to “commited” and back in case of need.

+Diagram showing the process of viewing and committing changes.
 {{ figure(
-    img=static('diagram.svg'),
+    img=static('diagram.png'),
+    alt="Diagram showing the process of viewing and committing changes"
+) }}

+Diagram showing the process of committing and resetting changes.

+{{ figure(
+    img=static('diagram2.png'),
-    alt="Diagram showing the process of committing changes"
+    alt="Diagram showing the process of committing and resetting changes"
 ) }}

 ## Log